shoriwe/LVaED/markdown/articles/binary_tree.md

 }
 ```

-Based on the example, the result iteration using this steps will be: `+ * 1 2 / 3 4`
+Based on the example, the result iteration using this steps will be: `+ * a b / c d`

 ### Pos-order